facebook/ThreatExchange/pytx/README.rst

 pytx
 =====================================================================

-pytx is a Python Library for interfacing with Facebook's ThreatExchange.
+pytx (pie-tex) is a Python Library for interfacing with Facebook's ThreatExchange.

 Installation
 ------------